 - No porting on Sundays and or national public holidays

-If you port outside these hours, this means you won’t be able to be ported until you’re in the next porting window.
+If you port outside these hours, this means you won’t be able to be transfer your number until you’re in the next porting window.
 For example, if you go to port at 7pm on a Saturday, you may not get ported until Monday at 8am.
 If Monday is a public holiday then you’ll probably have to wait until Tuesday.
-Though, there have been some cases of customers being ported outside these hours.
-However to ensure the best results, make sure you’re porting within these hours.
+While there have been some cases of customers being ported outside these hours, to ensure the best results, make sure you’re porting within an active timeframe.

 Is porting my number worth it?

-Porting your number is definitely worth it when done correctly, and despite all the talk about porting nightmares, if you take steps to ensure you do it correctly, you’re likely to be all done in just an hour or so.
+Porting your phone number is definitely worth it when done correctly.
+Despite all the talk about porting nightmares, if you take steps to ensure you do it correctly, you’re likely to be all done in just a few hours.
 The steps include:

 - Ensuring all personal details needed for activating are correct

-- Keeping your current SIM in until loss of signal
+- Keeping your current SIM in your device until loss of signal

 - Restarting your phone